-You may find this article talking in more detail on how a weather radar works?
-If you do find this interesting, useful, or needs feedback please do let us know in our comments section.
+You may find this article talking in more detail on how a weather radar works.
+If you do find this interesting, useful, or need feedback please do let us know in our comments section.

 These radars are used by meteorologists to predict the weather for many purposes including severe storm prediction.